 AJ Freund’s mother tells court she was seeing and hearing demons at the time of her son’s murder

-AJ Freund’s mother, who was convicted in her 5-year-old son’s murder in Crystal Lake, has asked the court to reconsider her case based on her claim that she thought she was seeing and hearing demons at the time of the crime.
+CHICAGO — AJ Freund’s mother, who was convicted in her 6-year-old son’s murder in Crystal Lake, has asked the court to reconsider her case based on her claim that she thought she was seeing and hearing demons at the time of the crime.

 JoAnn Cunningham wrote to the court that her participation in the offense was a direct result of her suffering from postpartum depression or postpartum psychosis.